marmelab/microrest.php/README.md

 You need to give the path to the `RAML` file describing your API.
 You can find an example into the `tests/fixtures` directory.

-Then, you should browse your new API REST on the url defined in the `baseUrl` configuration of your `RAML` api file.
+Then, browse your new API REST on the url defined in the `baseUrl` configuration of your `RAML` api file.

 ## Tests